 A: Nutrition information (carbohydrate, calories, sodium, fiber, protein, fat) is available on the Nutrient Information Table.
 Generally, this information is accurate for the entire school year.
 Updates may be made periodically if menu items change.

 Q: How long does it take to initiate or change a Special Diet?

 A: Please allow 3-5 business days after you return a completed Medical Statement to your student's cafeteria to initiate, make changes, or remove Special Diet accommodations.

 Q: My child has special dietary needs.
 How does Nutrition Services provide for them?

 A: See details above on this page.
-For additional and more specific information, contact the Child Nutrition Specialist at (562) 427-7923 or firstname.lastname@example.org.
+For additional and more specific information, contact a Child Nutrition Specialist at (562) 427-7923 or firstname.lastname@example.org.